eurocontrol-swim/SWIM-TI-YP-prototype/README.md

 645b4de022e4        postgres               "docker-entrypoint.s…"   About a minute ago   Up About a minute   0.0.0.0:5432->5432/tcp                                                    postgres
 ```

-Finally, in order to tear the platform down you can do:
+Lastly, in order to tear the platform down you can do:

 ```shell
 ./swim.sh stop